nawka12/AiChanBot/README.md

 ## Features
 - Showing how much token is used
 - Showing calculated cost of the API request.
+- Whitelist using user ID, **NOT** Discord tag.
+(Because you pay for the API, I think this is a good thing to have a little protection preventing random people from using Ai-chan).

 ## Some disclaimers
 - Ai-chan can only follow the context of your last chat, not the chat before that.